The Parcmawr Herd: Boers and Boer crosses

 Some pictures of the early Parcmawr Boer cross breds can be found here

 I still have one BT for our milk supply, so her kids are all Boer X British Toggenburg.
 These make useful 'house' goats, having a good milk supply, but able to breed kids for the freezer or replacement milkers, depending on which type of male is used.
 Castrated Boer X BT males make fine big animals.
-In 2005 we bred a matching pair of these and I became inspired to try my hand at harness goats.
+In

 To read about our harness goats, go to the next page

-Macriloda Benita and kids picture of Donnybrook picture of Dodoma
+Macriloda Benita and kids picture of

-100% Boer buckling Elgar Macriloda Hugh Macriloda Jalna
+100% Boer buckling Elgar picture of

 e-mail: mwshackles@ddol-las.net